Trajectory probability hypothesis density filter: Introduction

+The probability hypothesis density (PHD) filter is a widely used algorithm for multitarget filtering, which aims to estimate the state of the targets at the current time, based on random finite sets (RFSs) \cite{Mahler_book14,Vo05,Vo06,Whiteley10}.
+The PHD filter fits into the assumed density filtering (ADF) framework and propagates a Poisson (multitarget) density on the current set of targets through the prediction and update steps by minimising the Kullback-Leibler divergence (KLD) \cite{Angel15_d,Mahler_book14}.

 The main appealing characteristics of the PHD filter are its low computational burden and ease of implementation.
-It avoids the measurement-to-target association problem and we just need to calculate the PHD of the multitarget filtering PDF, which is defined over the single target space.
-It also has some drawbacks such as the spooky effect \cite{Mahler_book14} or the fact that it does not build tracks, sequences of target state estimates that belong to the same target.
-The smoother version of the PHD filter \cite{Nadarajah11,Mahler12} does not avoid these problems.
-Despite the fact that the PHD filter is unable to provide tracks in a mathematically rigorous way, several ad-hoc track building procedures have been proposed \cite{Lin06,Panta07,Panta09}.
-In this paper we address this shortcoming of the PHD filter and develop a PHD filter that provides tracks from first principles: the trajectory PHD (TPHD) filter.
+It avoids the measurement-to-target association problem and we just need to calculate the PHD of the multitarget filtering density, which is defined over the single target space.
+It also has some drawbacks such as the spooky effect \cite{Mahler_book14} or the fact that it does not build tracks.
+The corresponding smoother \cite{Nadarajah11,Mahler12} does not avoid these problems.
+Despite the inability of the PHD filter to provide tracks, track building procedures have been proposed for some implementations \cite{Lin06,Panta07,Panta09,Lu17}.

+In this paper, we develop a PHD filter that estimates tracks from first principles: the trajectory PHD (TPHD) filter.
 The TPHD filter follows the same scheme as the PHD filter with a fundamental difference, instead of using a set of targets as the state, it uses a set of trajectories.
-The theory for performing multiple target tracking using sets of trajectories is also based on Mahler's FISST framework and is explained in \cite{Angel15_prov}.
-A set of trajectories is a variable that encapsulates all relevant information to build tracks, i.e., the number of trajectories, start times, lengths and sequence of target states for each trajectory.
-In the TPHD filter, we therefore propagate a Poisson (multitrajectory) PDF on the space of the set of trajectories through the prediction and update steps.
+The theory for performing multiple target tracking using sets of trajectories is explained in \cite{Svensson14,Angel15_prov}.
+A set of trajectories is a variable that encapsulates the number of trajectories, start times, lengths and sequence of target states for each trajectory.
+In the TPHD filter, we therefore propagate a Poisson (multitrajectory) density on the space of the set of trajectories through the prediction and update steps.
 We do not consider target spawning and assume Poisson target births so a KLD minimisation is only required after the update step \cite{Angel15_d}.
 A diagram of the resulting Bayesian recursion is given in Figure \ref{fig:TPHD-filter-diagram.}.